Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 In very serious cases such as acute respiratory failure, a mechanical ventilator can be used to take over the function of breathing.
 The primary goal of ventilation is to remove carbon dioxide and restore a balanced exchange of gases.

-Most patients have a low tolerance for intubation, and the tubes are often removed early due to discomfort.
-Patients with these tubes may need painkillers, sedatives, or muscle relaxants.
+Most people have a low tolerance for intubation, and the tubes are often removed early due to discomfort.
+People with these tubes may need painkillers, sedatives, or muscle relaxants.

 If they are needed chronically, this is usually done via a hole in the neck, a tracheostomy.